If there were ever a generation to loosen the stranglehold big banks have on the American wallet, it would be the millennials.

 The average amount in savings for a household helmed by someone under 35 is only $2,600, according to the Federal Reserve.
 That’s likely dramatically below what you need in a fully funded emergency savings account, so it’s important to avoid fees whenever possible.

-Millennials, who are the most apt to change banks, should review their last six months of bank statements and see if they’ve been dinged for any charges.
+Millennials, who are the most apt to change banks, should review their past six months of bank statements and see if they’ve been dinged for any charges.
 If there were fees, it’s time to consider an alternative.

 For those who value a top-notch mobile banking experience above all else, consider no-fee digital options like Simple and Aspiration.
 If you want to have some physical presence nearby, see what terms you can receive from your local credit union.

-That’s true even if you use Paypal and Venmo constantly, since those products are not FDIC-insured.
+That’s true even if you use PayPal and Venmo constantly, since those products are not FDIC-insured.